oven-sh/bun/docs/cli/bunx.md

 $ bunx my-cli --bun # bad
 ```

+Of course, you can also use the `#!/usr/bin/env bun` to execute scripts with bun.

 <!-- ## Environment variables

 Bun automatically loads environment variables from `.env` files before running a file, script, or executable.
 The following files are checked, in order: